dargaCode/SearchableJsonProcessor/README.md

 # Searchable JSON Processor
 <strong>Language: JS+Node</strong>

-A few times now, I’ve worked on search/autocomplete projects, and needed node scripts to process the list of items into an quickly-searchable Trie/Dict datastructure.
+A few times now, I’ve worked on search/autocomplete projects, and needed node scripts to process the list of items into a quickly-searchable Trie/Dict datastructure.

 I’m extracting the script into its own project, with some improvements to make it more general and usable in the future.